montagestudio/docs.montagestudio.com/montage-studio/styling-montagejs-applications.md

 # Creating a Custom UI Set

 Overriding Digit is great for minor changes.
-However, if you wanted to create a UI component that differs vastly in appearance from the components provided, your best bet is to create your own UI set.
+However, if you wanted to create a UI component that differs vastly in appearance from the components provided, it would be easier to create your own UI set.
 In outline, you would:

 1. Add a custom component to your application source.
 2. Copy the structure (HTML) and behavior (JavaScript) from the original Digit component to your custom component's HTML and JS files.
-(Refer to the <a href="https://github.com/montagejs/digit/tree/master/ui" target="_blank">Digit repo</a> on GitHub.).
+(Refer to the <a href="https://github.com/montagejs/digit/tree/master/ui" target="_blank">Digit repo</a> on GitHub.)
 3. Style the component as desired.

-For example, if you wanted to create a custom button, follow these steps:
+For example, if you wanted to create a custom button, you would follow these steps:

 1. Click Add Component at the bottom of the project explorer (or choose File > New > Component).